 - Always bring your retainers to your orthodontic appointments.

-- If you have any questions or concerns about your retainers, please call us.
-We are happy to help you in any way we can!
+- If you have any questions or concerns about your retainers, please Text or call Dr. Held.
+She is happy to help you in any way she can!

 Retainer replacement can be expensive ... but with proper care, your retainers will last for years!